I had my concrete pad raised but it settled again, why did it do this?

 Once a pad is mudjacked, will the mudjacking material easily erode away?

 No!
 Mudjacking material will last the life of your concrete pad.
 All concrete pads are supposed to be backfilled properly so water doesn’t have easy access underneath.
 If water can’t get under the pad, the material can’t erode.
+Mudjacking non-expanding grout material content sand, fine clay and cement and the fine clay and cement content in the grout mix gives the material its structure and strengh making it hard for water to erode the grout material.

 When raising a pad, it’s important to fill all the voids under it?

-It’s very important to try to reduce the amount of voids under any pad when raising it.
-A pad is more likely to settle again when it isn’t filled properly.
+It’s very important to try to reduce the amount of voids under any concrete pad when raising it.
+A concrete pad is more likely to settle again when it isn’t filled properly.
 It also makes it easy for water to flow under the pad, increasing the chance of re-settling, or causing it to heave in the winter months.
 Once water is under a pad, it’s hard to tell where that water travels.
 It can easily find a path back to your house, which then can contribute to a leaky basement or structural problems.
 Voids under a pad make it easier for it to crack in the future because the weight of the concrete isn’t evenly distributed on the ground.

-Unfortunately, some concrete raising companies don’t understand this problem so don’t worry about filling voids under a pad.
+Unfortunately, some concrete raising companies don’t understand this problem so don’t worry about filling voids under a concrete pad.

 What’s the chance of raising a pad too high or ending up with more cracks in the pad?

-There’s always a chance of raising a pad too high or unnecessary cracks occur while it’s being raised.
+There’s always a chance of raising a concrete pad too high or unnecessary cracks occur while it’s being raised.
 Someone with experience should be able to minimize these problems.

-Some pads are more subject to cracking during raising, because they were poured less than 4 inches thick, or weak concrete was used when the pad was built.
+Some concrete pads are more subject to cracking during raising, because they were poured less than 4 inches thick, or weak concrete was used when the concrete pad was built.
 In those cases, it’s possible to end up with cracks in the pad.
-Even if a pad cracks while raising, a good concrete lifting company will usually be able to minimize the effects of the crack and not create a trip spot.
+Even if a concrete pad cracks while raising, a good concrete lifting company will usually be able to minimize the effects of the crack and not create a trip spot.
 Cracks in concrete can happen if the concrete being raised doesn’t have free movement, or too much pressure is applied to one area when lifting the concrete.
 Caliber Mudjacking has the experience and knowledge to minimize these problems.

 Can you raise a pad with hot water heat lines in the concrete?